It begins, as many things do, with Taylor Swift.

 |They advertised her as 'The World's Most Beautiful Animal'.
 The thing is, she was.|

 In Mogambo Gardner portrays the aforementioned Honey Bear, a New York party girl who lands up in the heart of colonial Africa into the safari lodge of Vic Marswell (Gable), at the invitation of her latest boyfriend, a fictional Maharaja.
 As it turns out, the Maharaja has returned to India to prevent a government land grab, and Honey Bear is stuck for at least a week until the next boat comes in.
 At first, Marswell is irritable at being stuck with this woman, who he pegs as a disreputable sort.
-But Honey Bear settles in comfortably, making friends with many of the animals at the lodge as well is Vic’s fellow-hunter, Brownie, and everyone accepts ‘That Miss Kelly – she’s all right!’.
-Marswell embarks on an affair with her, but make it a point to pack her off on the next boat, much to her consternation.
+But Honey Bear settles in comfortably, making friends with many of the animals at the lodge as well as Vic’s fellow-hunter, Brownie, and everyone accepts ‘That Miss Kelly – she’s all right!’.
+Marswell embarks on an affair with her, but makes it a point to pack her off on the next boat, much to her consternation.
 It is on this boat that his next guests, the Nordsleys, arrive.

 |Ava Gardner and Clark Gable|